Michael Andretti: Formula One

-There is a school of thought that had Andretti stayed on at McLaren for when all the electronic aids except the semi-automatic transmissions would be banned, the cars would have been closer in specification to what he had been used to in CART and that with now also having knowledge of most circuits on the F1 calendar, he might have been able to show the racing form that had gotten him to F1 in the first place.
-Even Mario Andretti lamented his son chasing money in America rather than staying in Formula One for longer.
+Some commentators have suggested that if Andretti had remained with McLaren for the season, when most electronic driver aids were banned except semi-automatic transmissions, the cars would have been closer in specification to those used in CART.
+They argue that, combined with his growing familiarity with most Formula One circuits, he might have been able to demonstrate the form that initially brought him into Formula One.
+Mario Andretti has also expressed regret that his son pursued opportunities in the United States rather than continuing his Formula One career for a longer period.

 Return to CART

 Andretti returned to the IndyCar racing after his unsuccessful season in Formula One with Target Chip Ganassi Racing, where he once again proved successful.
 He went on to win in his very first race back in the series at the 1994 Australian FAI Indycar Grand Prix, around the Surfers Paradise Street Circuit in Queensland, Australia, having led every lap along the way.
 That win also got Reynard's first win in CART in their debut.
 He also won again in the Molson Indy Toronto, taking a record fourth win.
 By the time he retired, he had won seven times at Exhibition Place.

-In 1995, Andretti returned to Newman/Haas Racing.
+In 1995, Andretti returned to Newman/Haas Racing after the team had parted ways with former F1 world champion Nigel Mansell.
 Taking only one win in Toronto, he had a consistent season, scoring points in every round which resulted in Andretti claiming fourth overall in the points standing.
 The following season, he would finish as runner-up to Jimmy Vasser, in a season marred by the death of Jeff Krosnoff and split with Indy Racing League, visiting victory lane on five occasions.
 Newman/Haas began a new relationship with Swift which did not prove to be very successful in 1997–1999.
 In 2000 the team used Lola chassis and Andretti won the Firestone Firehawk 300 held at Twin Ring Motegi in Japan, and again in Toronto.